 A brute force attack is the simplest, yet efficient way of gaining access to secured data by trying various username and password combinations over and over again.
-Since password policies applied in Active Directory often include locking an account after a certain number of failed login attempts, another goal that an attacker can pursue is to lock out AD user accounts.
+Since password policies applied in Active Directory and Microsoft Entra ID often include locking an account after a certain number of failed login attempts, another goal that an attacker can pursue is to lock out user accounts.

-For the reasons mentioned above, it is very important to protect your Active Directory from brute force attacks, especially, when you have a Web Interface accessible from the outside.
-In this tutorial, you will learn how to configure protection against brute force attacks for the Web Interface.
+For the reasons mentioned above, it is very important to protect your directory from brute force attacks, especially, when you have a Web interface accessible from the Internet.
+In this tutorial, you will learn how to configure protection against brute force attacks for the Web interface.

-In the top left corner, select the Web Interface you want to customize.
+2. In the top left corner, select the Web interface you want to customize.

-In the left navigation menu, click Sign In.
+3. In the left navigation menu, click Sign in.

-Scroll down to the Brute Force Protection section.
+4. Scroll down to the Brute force protection section.

 Configure the following options: